Varignano: Territory

-The territory of Varignano is circumscribed to a short piece of the coast of the gulf that is made of a bay which overlooks La Spezia's gulf.
+The territory of Varignano is circumscribed to a short piece of the coast of the gulf that is made of a bay that overlooks La Spezia's gulf.
 The bay is delimited from two promontories: on the first one there's the Comando Subacquei ed Incursori, on the second one there's a navy's battery, facing the diga foranea.

 History

 The place of Varignano was already frequented in Roman times, as evidenced by the important archaeological remains of a villa from which statues and various finds from the Hadrianic age.

-Medieval informations on this locality are contained in more ancient documents of the XI century, linked to the Obertenghi family.
+Medieval informations on this locality are contained in more ancient documents of the 11th century, linked to the Obertenghi family.
 The locality followed the events of the village of La Spezia and its gulf, with the succession of the various dominations up to the government of the Republic of Genoa.

 In the early 19th century Napoleon Bonaparte ordered to prepare a project for the construction of a maritime arsenal in the inlet, protected by artillery positions located on the surrounding hills.